AbdelrahmanAbbas1/woocommerce_zoho_integration/README.md

 ---

-## Notes

-- Do **not** commit your `.env` file or any secrets.
-- All tools used are free and run locally.
-- For troubleshooting, check console output and Zoho CRM logs.

----

 ## Using ngrok for Deluge Integration

 When running WooCommerce locally, you need to expose your local site to the internet so Zoho CRM (Deluge) can access it.
 This is done using [ngrok](https://ngrok.com/).